 How does this integration work?

-The Active Directory (AD) integration is different than cloud-based tools like G Suite, Okta and OneLogin.
+The Active Directory (AD) integration is different than cloud-based tools like G Suite, Okta, or OneLogin.
 This integration automatically creates and uploads a CSV from your AD instance.
 To do this, your IT team will need to install a cron script on your server.

 Enabling the Envoy + Active Directory integration